 Hemp is a deeply historical plant bound with a cite that traditions.
 It is one of the oldest cultivated crops in the world.
 Historically, it has been grown for

 millennia.
 Carbon testing shows that the use of hemp dates back as far as 8000 B.C.
-Hemp has been discovered on every continent in the world and it is more than likely it was used long before it’s first recorded use.
+Hemp has been discovered on every continent in the world and it is more than likely it was used long before its first recorded use.
 Hemp was used in food, pottery, paper, and medicine - among more.
-There have been discoveries of ancient artefacts in China, Insta, Taiwan, Greece, Russia, and France.
-An item of hemp clothing is one of the oldest artefacts ever discovered.
+There have been discoveries of ancient artifacts in China, Taiwan, Greece, Russia, and France.
+An item of hemp clothing is one of the oldest artifacts ever discovered.
 Even some monarchs are buried in hemp clothing.

-Hemp has a rich history os use in human civilisation because of its stability and immense versatility.
+Hemp has a rich history of use in human civilization because of its stability and immense versatility.
 Let’s have a quick look into how exactly hemp was used around the globe many moons ago.

 The middle ages saw hemp gain massive economic and social popularity in Europe.
-Sufficanitley sustaining the worlds need for fibre, foods, and more.
-Hemp is resistant to saltwater and three times stronger than cotton so it sustained many voyages for sailing ships - using hemp rope, canvas and oakum.
+Sufficiently sustaining the world’s need for fibre, foods, and more.
+Hemp is resistant to saltwater and three times stronger than cotton, so it sustained many voyages for sailing ships - using hemp rope, canvas, and oakum.
 King Henry VIII encouraged farmers to plant and harvest the plant to provide materials for the British Naval fleet.
 He even punished farmers if they didn’t grow 1/4th of an acre of hemp by introducing and passing laws.

 Around the 1600s, America discovered the plant and its many uses.
 It soon became a key ingredient in making clothes, shoes, food, and paper.
-American farmers were required by law to grow hemp with many of America’s founding Fathers advocating for its benefits.
+American farmers were required by law to grow hemp.
 Some believe Even the Declaration of Independence was signed on hemp paper.
 Hemp plantations flourished in this period and the plant is deeply entrenched in the history of the United States.